argo-marketplace/LA-LocalGeo-CrossWalk/README.md

 - The SCAG GIS Services should provide the most comprehensive inventory of boundaries: http://gisdata.scag.ca.gov/Pages/GIS-Library.aspx

-- I'd also recommend looking into the various city-specific and LA county open data portals inventoried at the LACounts.org website.
+- City-specific and LA county open data portals inventoried at the http://www.LACounts.org website.

-- See the LA County LAFCO SB 272 inventory for some umwelt on how these sorts of boundaries are currently tracked: http://www.lalafco.org/Forms/Public%20Records/Enterprise%20System%20Catalog.pdf
+- LA County LAFCO SB 272 inventory for context on how these sorts of boundaries are currently tracked: http://www.lalafco.org/Forms/Public%20Records/Enterprise%20System%20Catalog.pdf

+## How can I ask questions
+- Open an Issue on Github
-ARGO team lead: Varun Adibhatla ( varun@argolabs.org )
+- Reach out to ARGO team lead: Varun Adibhatla ( varun@argolabs.org )